rsyncOSX/photosbythomas/content/posts/cathers.md

 tags: [flycatcher]
 categories: [birds]
 ---
 A few flycatchers.
-The Common redstart is in my opinion one the mots beautiful small birds in Norway.
+The Common redstart is in my opinion one the most beautiful small birds in Norway.

 <!--more-->